NadiaRom/avia/README.md

 # avia
-Code for visualisation of flight treaties and given rights for Ukrainian airlines
+Code and data for visualisation of flight treaties and given rights for Ukrainian airlines

-# data
+## data
 Edited .tsv files of
 - international flight treaties, conditions for Ukrainian airlines only
 - registry of given permissins to fly at particular route